dzintars/ansible-role-haproxy/README.md

-# HAproxy
+# HAProxy

-A brief description of the role goes here.
+This role installs HAProxy server as Systemd service.

 ## Requirements

-In order to start HAproxy service all TLS certificates should be in place.
-Refer to config file to see le locations and names.
+In order to start HAProxy service all TLS certificates should be in place.
+Refer to config file to see the locations and names.

 ## Role Variables